lambdablockchain/lambda-node/CONTRIBUTING.md

 - Market discussion
 - Non-constructive criticism

-## Bitcoin Cash Node Development Philosophy
+## Lambda Node Development Philosophy

-Bitcoin Cash Node aims for fast iteration and continuous integration.
+Lambda Node aims for fast iteration and continuous integration.

 This means that there should be quick turnaround for patches to be proposed, reviewed, and committed.
 Changes should not sit in a queue for long.